| Blog |

 • Educational equity through individual support: Pupils from educationally disadvantaged backgrounds make greater use of opportunities and benefit more from them (DIW Berlin).

-3. What makes a good all-day schooling? – The scientific perspective
+3. What makes a good full-day school? – The scientific perspective

-The rapid expansion of all-day schools, partly due to the All-Day School Support Act that will come into force in 2026, has already had many positive effects, yet many schools still face the daunting task of successfully implementing all-day schooling.
-Long-term projects such as the Study on the Development of All-Day Schooling (StEG) or the Science-led Quality Dialogue on All-Day Schoolingprovided a wealth of insights into the effects of all-day schooling and how it can be designed effectively.
-The “Science-led quality dialogue on all-day schooling” identified six points as central to the quality of all-day schooling:
+The rapid expansion of full-day schools, partly due to the Full-Day School Support Act that will come into force in 2026, has already had many positive effects, yet many schools still face the daunting task of successfully implementing full-day school.
+Long-term projects such as the Study on the Development of Full-Day Schooling (StEG) or the Science-led Quality Dialogue on Full-Day Schoolingprovided a wealth of insights into the effects of full-day school and how it can be designed effectively.
+The “Science-led quality dialogue on full-day schooling” identified six points as central to the quality of full-day school:

-• Successfully managing all-day schooling: How does leadership work in a complex network of institutions and people?
+• Successfully managing full-day school: How does leadership work in a complex network of institutions and people?

-• Strengthening cooperation in all-day schooling: How can educational work be coordinated within a team comprising various specialists and institutions?
+• Strengthening cooperation in full-day school: How can educational work be coordinated within a team comprising various specialists and institutions?

-• Planning a sustainable all-day concept: What conditions are necessary for a well-thought-out design and the linking of the various all-day educational programmes?
+• Planning a sustainable full-day school concept: What conditions are necessary for a well-thought-out design and the linking of the various full-day educational programmes?

 • Developing successful offer concepts: How can concepts be developed that are based on clear objectives and the desired effects of the respective offerings?